stacks-network/stacks-core/CONTRIBUTING.md

 ### Recommended githooks

-It is helpful to set up the pre-commit git hook set up, so that Rust formatting issues are caught before you push your code.
+It is helpful to set up the pre-commit git hook set up, so that Rust formatting issues and clippy warnings are caught before you push your code.
 Follow these instruction to set it up:

 1. Rename `.git/hooks/pre-commit.sample` to `.git/hooks/pre-commit`